After-Hours Rental Emergencies: A PM Playbook

 Skipping mitigation

 A resident’s friend fixing an electrical issue at midnight is how small problems become liability problems.
-Set expectations: residents report, PM dispatches.
+Instead, set expectations: residents report, and the property manager dispatches.

 No next-day follow-through

-After-hours is usually stabilization, not completion.
-The next business day should include:
+After-hours service is usually stabilization, not completion.
+As a result, the next business day should include:

 • confirm the fix held